Out-of-time-ordered commutators in Dirac--Weyl systems: Out-of-time-ordered commutator

+It decays as $t^{-2}$, similarly to the simple commutator and is independent of the chemical potential and the spatial dimension.
+The coefficient is determined by the difference between the square of the number of states at the cutoff energy and the chemical potential.
+This behavior originates from the time-independent part of Eq. (\ref{eq:otoccorr2}) i.e., $\text{Re}\left[G^{>}_{d}(0^+)\bar{G}^{<}_{d}(0^+)\right]$, the remaining terms of the OTOC only give subleading $t^{-4}$ decay.
+Our results agree with those in Ref.[\onlinecite{Lin20182}].

+We again argue that the $t^{-2}$ late time decay of the OTOC represent the typical response of Dirac--Weyl fermions.
+The OTOC is decomposed as the sum of two terms in Eq. \eqref{eq:otocgen1}, namely the square of the expectation value of the commutator and its variance.
+The former gives only a subleading $t^{-4}$ decay from Eq. \eqref{eq:kubolate}.
+The latter, however, gives the dominant $t^{-2}$ decay for late times.
+In order to see this, we again focus on the characteristic linear energy-momentum relationship of Dirac-Weyl fermions, i.e. $\varepsilon_{\lambda}(\mathbf{k})\sim |\mathbf{k}|$.
+By keeping the momentum dependence of the time dependent factors $T(k,l)$ in the variance in Eq. \eqref{eq:otoccorr} and neglecting the wavevector dependence of the other terms, we obtain the aforementioned $t^{-2}$ decay after the $d$-dimensional momentum integrals.
+This is therefore the characteristic feature of the OTOC in Dirac--Weyl systems.

 The influence of the variance on OTOC is plotted in Fig. \ref{fig:var}.
-For short times, both the square of expectation value of the commutator and the variance scales with $\tau^2$ but former parametrically is dominant over the latter.
-This can be seen in Fig. \ref{fig:var} since the $K_{\alpha\alpha}(\tau)/C_{\alpha\alpha}(\tau)$ ratio is small for $\tau \ll 1$.
-For intermediate and late times, the ratio tends to one, independently of the chemical potential, indicating that the OTOC is dominated by the variance in this regime.
+For short times, both the square of the expectation value of the commutator and the variance scales with $t^2$ but former parametrically is dominant over the latter.
+This is seen in Fig. \ref{fig:var} since the $K_{\alpha\alpha}(\tau)/C_{\alpha\alpha}(\tau)$ ratio is small for $\tau \ll 1$.
+For late times, the ratio tends to one, independently of the chemical potential, indicating that the OTOC is dominated by the variance in this regime.

+We also investigated the temperature dependence of the OTOC similarly to the simple commutator, but unlike the simple commutator, the OTOC remains finite at infinite temperatures.
+This limit is expressed with the Green's functions as

+where $G_d(t)=\lim_{T\to \infty}G_{d}^{<}(t)=\lim_{T\to \infty}G_{d}^{>}(t)$, i.e. the two Green's functions are identical at infinite temperature.
+In this case, only the variance gives non-zero contribution to the OTOC but the correlation function vanishes.
+The temperature dependence of the OTOC, obtained from evaluating the integrals in Green's function numerically, is displayed in Fig. \ref{fig:otoctemp}.
+The initial growth and late time decay retain the original $t^2$ and $t^{-2}$ behavior, only the amplitude decreases smoothly with increasing temperature.
+Note that the late time behavior of OTOC is independent of temperature in contrast to the simple commutator.
+Calculating the asymptotic time dependence we get $C_{\alpha\alpha}(t) \sim \sin^2(\Lambda v_\text{F}t)/t^2$ which agrees with Eq. \eqref{eq:otoclate} for $T=0$.

+In one dimension, we compute the spatial dependence of the OTOC at zero temperature, which is taken into account by inserting $\exp{(i(k_1-k_2+l_1-l_2)r)}$ to Eq. \eqref{eq:otoc}.
+Similarly to the simple commutator, due to the product of the matrix elements, we distinguish parallel and perpendicular cases.
+The obtained results are plotted in Fig. \ref{fig:otocxy}.
+For short times, it displays $t^2$ growth while for late times, inside the light cone, the parallel and the perpendicular directions decay identically as

+Based on our results, we can assume that the OTOC behaves similarly in higher dimensions if we take into account the spatial dependence.